Which school do you want to support?

 Other initiatives have had an enormous impact on education in California.
 For example:

-In more recent years, Governors Arnold Schwarzenegger and Jerry Brown also made use of the initiative process.
+California Governors Arnold Schwarzenegger (2003-2011) and Jerry Brown (2011-2019) both made heavy use of the ballot box to pass policies into law.
 While Schwarzenegger was unsuccessful in gaining voter support for his desired reforms, Brown managed to get voters to raise state income and sales taxes in 2012 in order to stabilize the state budget with passage of Proposition 30, renewed as Proposition 55 in 2016.

 These powerful governors turned to initiatives rather than the legislature because the legislative process had proved insurmountable.
-Important policy in California is frequently enacted through the ballot.
-The dominant role of initiatives in California’s education system has helped to prompt some thoughtful reflection about whether the initiative system needs a tune-up.
+Important policy in California has frequently been enacted through the ballot, bypassing the legislature.
 In 2013, the Public Policy Institute of California released a study that looked at public opinion about initiatives and made policy recommendations.

 Initiatives, changes in law and other efforts don't arise spontaneously.
 The next lesson examines the ecosystem of organizations that variously support, inform, critique and cajole to create changes in the system.